This article was originally published in November 2014 and has been updated.

 7. Mung bean sprouts: Strong alkalizing food

-There are many more eczema-healthy foods (like fish, beans and loads of vegetables), but the only foolproof way to check if specific foods are causing your breakouts is by cutting out common culprits for 14 days then reintroducing them back into your diet one-by-one to see if they cause a reaction.
+There are many more eczema-healthy foods (like fish, beans and loads of vegetables), but a good way to check if specific foods are causing your breakouts is by cutting out common culprits for 14 days then reintroducing them back into your diet one-by-one to see if they cause a reaction.
 Remember: sometimes it can take a few days for symptoms to appear.
-You can follow this guide by Dr. Natasha Turner, or get more info from The Eczema Diet.

 To read more about preventing and treating eczema click here.